 Bridgeport Lithuanian heritage

-Bridgeport was once outflanked by a beautiful massive tower of 1909 Gothic revival St. George Lithuanian church.
-It was the oldest Lithuanian parish in Chicago.
+Bridgeport was once outflanked by a beautiful massive tower of 1902 Gothic revival St. George Lithuanian church.
+It was the oldest Lithuanian parish in Chicago (and, in fact, west of the Appalachians).
 Unfortunately by bishop's decision the church was demolished in 1990 and replaced by a modern building, after donating the church's works of art and furniture to a parish in the recently-independent Lithuania.
 The riches of the fading emigre were thus symbolically repatriated.
-Only a cross left on the Open Street Map in this place reminds of the lost beauty of St. George.

-That street in Bridgeport is still named Lituanica Avenue.
-Lithuanian pilots Steponas Darius and Stasys Girėnas lived there.
+A street in Bridgeport is still named Lituanica Avenue.
+Lithuanian pilots Steponas Darius and Stasys Girėnas left for their doomed flight from the St. George church there.
 They became instant martyrs in 1933 when after flying across the Atlantic ocean their plane "Lituanica" crashed in what is now Poland, only several hundred kilometers from destination Kaunas.
 S. Darius and S. Girėnas were also worldwide pioneers of air mail and their continuous flight time was the second largest ever at the time (6 411 km).

 The two pilots who perished while trying to make Lithuania's name famous are still the key figures for the Lithuanian-American community.
 In 1993 a plaque was unveiled for them in Midway Airport which happens to be at the center of various past and present Lithuanian districts.
 In 2008 this plaque was reinstated after reconstruction through titanious efforts of some Lithuanians.